Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 # -- If set, the agent will use the API key in this Secret to authenticate with CloudZero.
 existingSecretName: YOUR_EXISTING_API_KEY_K8S_SECRET

-# label and annotation configuration:
+# label and annotation configuration (referred together as 'tags').
+See the below 'Labels and Annotations' section for more details.
 tags:
   # -- By default, a ValidatingAdmissionWebhook will be deployed that records all created labels and annotations
   enabled: true